rinukkusu/spotify-dart/README.md

 For a Flutter app, there's two popular approaches:
 1. Launch a browser using [url_launcher][url_launcher] and listen for a deeplink redirect using [uni_links][uni_links].
 The device running the Flutter app will function as the authorization server and handle the redirect.
 The redirect URI should look something like `com.app://auth`.
-2. Launch a webview inside the app and listen for a redirect using [webview_flutter][webview_flutter].
+2. Launch a WebView inside the app and listen for a redirect using [webview_flutter][webview_flutter].
 This approach requires redirecting to an external authorization server, such as a backend service or serverless function.
 The redirect URI should be a normal URL, like `https://example.com/auth`, that points to the authorization server.

-For a Dart app, the approach completely depends on how it's able to access a browser.
+For a Dart app, the approach depends on the available options for accessing a browser.
 In general, you'll need to launch the authorization URI through the client's browser and listen for the redirect URI.

 ## Features and bugs